arktisklada/missing-math/README.md

   - Example: 2345.prepend(1) => 12345
 - `append(n)` Returns the number with a number added to the end of the number
   - Example: 1234.append(5) => 12345
-- `shift` Returns the number with the first digit removed from the beginning of the number
+- `shift` Returns the number with the first character removed from the beginning of the number
   - Example: 12345.shift => 2345
-- `pop` Returns the number with the last digit removed from the end of the number
+- `pop` Returns the number with the last character removed from the end of the number
   - Example: 12345.pop => 1234
-- `substr(index)` Returns a digit subset/substring of the current with a 0-indexed integer or range
+- `substr(search)` Returns a digit subset/substring of the current with a 0-indexed integer or range
   - Example 1: 12345.substr(2) => 3
   - Example 2: 12345.substr(0..2) => 123
 - `rotate(true)` Returns the number with the first digit moved to the end
   - Example 1: 12345.rotate => 23451
   - Example 2: 12345.rotate(false) => 51234
-- `contains?(n)` Checks if the number contains a digit sequence or regex
+- `contains?(search)` Checks if the number contains a sequence or regex
   - Example 1: 12345.contains?(34) => true
   - Example 2: 12345.contains?(/34/) => true

+### Integer Methods

+- `prime?` Returns boolean true|false if integer is prime
+- `factorial` Returns an integer's factorial n!
+- `factors(true)` Returns an array of an integer's factors
+  - Takes one boolean param to include 1 in the output.
+Default true, set to false to exclude
+- `prime_factors` Returns an array of the integer's prime factors

 ### Module Methods